Blue Moon is all set to grace the sky on October 31: When can it be seen in India

 New Delhi, Oct 29: A Blue Moon will shine bright in the night sky, on October 31 around 8.19 PM.
 This is the second Full Moon this month and will be a rare occurrence.

-The usual monthly lunar phenomenon is that every month has one full moon and a new moon.
-However, there are unusual occasions when the same month gets two full moons.
+Usually during the monthly lunar phenomenon, every month has one full moon and a new moon.
+However, this October is a special occasion when the same month gets two full moons.

 The month of October saw the occurrence of the first full moon around October 1 and October 2 and the next full moon falls on October 31.